Baskerville Raceway: History

-The circuit now holds several events including the Tasmanian Super Series, Tasmanian Drift Series, the Baskerville Historics the Baskerville 2-Hour Motorcycle Race and several smaller events.
+The circuit now holds several events including the Tasmanian Circuit Racing Championship, the Baskerville Historics, the Baskerville 2-Hour Motorcycle Race and several smaller events.
 The Circuit also hosts several non-Motorsport events such as the Raw Challenge.

 In January 2021, the circuit also hosted non-championship round for the Touring Car Masters, TCR Australia Touring Car Series, and Trans-Am Australia Series after their first round in Symmons Plains Raceway.

 Motorcycle Racing and Track Days

 Motorcycle racing and public ride days are currently run by the Sports Riders Club of Tasmania (SRCT), one of only two club-run ride days in Australia.

 Lap records

-The official fastest race lap records at the Baskerville Raceway are listed as:
+As of September 2024, the fastest official race lap records at the Baskerville Raceway are listed as: